faudio/faudio/doc/Signals and Processors.md

 ### Signals from numbers {#id19230}

-Numbers can be converted to signals using @ref doremir_signal_constant.
+Numbers can be converted to signals using @ref fae_signal_constant.
 The resulting signal is a constant function that ignores the incoming time.

 \f$